ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 1. The regular phase will be divided into two divisions, the Discord division and the QQ division.
    - Players can choose the division and participate in the team of the corresponding division.
 Players must ensure that they can use the chat tool of the corresponding division and keep the chat open.
 2. Following the drafting phase, a 4-round Swiss stage will be played.
 This means teams with same match record will face each other.
-   - The number of teams in each division to enter the elimination phase is determined by the number of registrations.
+   - The number of teams in each division to enter the elimination phase is 16.
 3. The final ranking of the Swiss round will be determined by the following criteria in order:
    - Most matches won
    - Highest beatmap difference (`beatmap wins - beatmap losses`)